vietthang207/bubble-saga/README.md

 			and snap to the nearest empty cell
 		- A bubble will be created at the origin (launching point) when the projectile stop and snap to the empty cell
+		- If it cannot find a cell to snap in, it will fall out of the screen.

 	6. Test multiple bubbles:
 		- Quickly tap to launch a few bubbles, all of them should be launch and moved normally.